Skip to main content

 Reducing the risk of probate

-If set up correctly, a trust may help ensure your estate won't go through probate, which can be a lengthy and complicated process of validating and administering the estate.
-By avoiding it, a trust may ease the burden on your heirs to manage your estate after your death.
+If set up correctly, a trust's assets won't be subject to probate, which can be a lengthy and complicated court-supervised process of validating and administering an estate.
+By avoiding probate, a trust may ease the burden on your heirs to manage your estate after your death.

 Increasing privacy

 When an estate goes into probate, the details become public record.
-By comparison, a trust document is typically private, meaning your personal information isn't likely to become part of the public record.
-This distinction may be important to people who place a premium on privacy.
+By comparison, a trust document is typically private, meaning your personal information won't become part of the public record.
+This distinction can be important to maintain family harmony or prevent fraud.

 Shielding assets

-Irrevocable trusts may shield assets from creditors and help you minimize estate taxes.
-However, these particular benefits are subject to the terms of the trust agreement and applicable federal and state law.
-Revocable trusts don't offer this potential protection.
+Irrevocable trusts can shield assets from creditors and help you minimize estate taxes.
+However, these benefits are subject to the terms of the trust agreement and applicable federal and state law.
+Revocable trusts aren't generally created for tax-reduction purposes.

 Achieving specific goals

-While trusts generally help people transfer and protect assets, there are other reasons why you may choose to establish a trust, such as to donate to charity or control how heirs spend your money.
-It's helpful to speak with a financial professional or estate attorney about your reasons for establishing a trust so they can help you determine which type may best meet your needs.
+While trusts generally help people transfer and protect assets, there are other reasons you might choose to establish a trust, such as to donate to charity or control how distributions are made to heirs.
+It's helpful to speak with a financial planner or estate attorney about your reasons for establishing a trust so they can help you determine which type may best meet your needs.

 Trusts for minimizing estate taxes